Dow plummets after Trump threatens bigger China tariffs

 |+1.24%

-Despite the hammering of equities, year-to-date the U.S. stock market has achieved strong results: The S&P 500, for example, is up since Jan.
+Despite the hammering of equities, year-to-date the U.S. stock market has achieved strong results: The S&P 500, for example, is up 18 percent since Jan.
 1, 2019.

 Crude oil prices declined, with West Texas Intermediate down 0.53 percent to $61.61.